 Husband and wife team Bruce Leiper and Liz Brennan-Jesson opened the Lingfield Osteopathic Centre in 2001.
 They love being part of the community and support local charities and events including the Dormansland Dog & Horse Show, Lingfield Church Fete and the Spring Show at Felbridge.
-Further afield they support a school in Ethiopia and have been invited to go to Thailand to use their osteopathic skills to treat elephants!
+Further afield they support a school in Ethiopia and were invited to go to Thailand to use their osteopathic skills to treat elephants!

 Liz Brennan-Jesson D.O.

 A year's osteopathic treatment following a snowboarding accident convinced Liz that Osteopathy was the career for her.
 Since graduating in 1999, Liz has been passionate about getting people fixed and back to everyday, normal functioning and enjoys sharing her knowledge as a speaker at a local knee surgeon's lecture evenings.
-Outside work, Liz's time is taken up with activities surrounding their 2 dogs, Bumblicious and Wizzywoo, and her 4 horses.
+Outside work, Liz's time is taken up with activities surrounding their 2 dogs, Bumblicious and Bear, and her 4 horses.
 She has ridden dressage for the England Southern Team, competes regularly at county shows in the working hunter classes and enjoys showjumping and bringing on 2 young horses.
 Liz also loves to visit Cornwall with Bruce and the dogs for long walks and delicious food.

 Bruce Leiper D.O.